 – Son’s of Korah was introduced to me years ago and it is my go-to favorite.
 They sing Psalms and it is beautiful.
 Unlike the other music selections listed above it is not aimed at children what so ever, but both of my boys enjoy the music and I have caught them singing bits and pieces of various Psalms from the cds we have.
 The one negative is that they do not reference which Psalm is being sung.

-– Psallos is another incredible group that sings straight scripture – they sing through Romans.
+– Psallos is another incredible group that sings scripture – they sing through Romans, paraphrasing it well.
 It is another album the boys have enjoyed, but it truly ministers to my heart.

 I am sure more will come to mind over time, but these are the beautiful ones I cherish deeply and unequivocally recommend.